-Honesty is the most respected moral characteristics of all.
-Honesty isn’t just about telling the truth.
-Rather, it’s about being real with yourself and showing up authentically.
-Honesty in recovery promotes a sense of openness.
-In the same way, you will feel empowered as you show up consistently as your authentic self.
+Honesty is one of the most respected moral characteristics of all.
+Being honest isn’t just about telling the truth.
+Rather, it’s about being real and genuine with yourself and showing up authentically.
+Honesty in recovery from addiction promotes a sense of openness.
+In the same way, you will feel a sense of empowerment as you show up consistently as your authentic self.

-You have to pay close attention to honesty in recovery.
+It is both important and necessary to pay close attention to honesty in recovery.
 For this reason, the first step in the AA program is spiritual in nature.
 You have to be truthful to others, But just as important, you need to be honest with yourself.
-You will hear a mantra circulating in the AA community:

-Honesty in Recovery…Because Dishonesty is a Common Relapse Trigger
+Honesty in Recovery: Understanding That Dishonesty is a Common Relapse Trigger